appsecnz/appsecnz.github.io/conference/training-appsec_overview.md

 <img src="/assets/images/2025/Photo-John_DiLeo.png" alt="Photo of John DiLeo" style="float: left; width: 125px; margin-right: 15px;" />

-**Dr. John DiLeo** is Leader of the OWASP New Zealand Chapter.
-In his day job, John is the Application Security Lead at [Gallagher Security](https://gallagher.com).
-In a recent role, John managed the Application Security Services team at Datacom, providing support and guidance to clients in launching, managing, and maturing their enterprise software assurance programs.
+**Dr. John DiLeo** leads the OWASP New Zealand Chapter.
+In his day job, John is the Application Security Lead at Gallagher Security in Hamilton.
+Before joining Gallagher, John led the Application Security Services team at Datacom, providing support and guidance to clients in launching, managing, and maturing their enterprise software assurance programs.

-Before turning to full-time roles in application security, John was active as a Java enterprise architect and Web application developer.
+Before turning to full-time roles in security, John was active as a Java enterprise architect and Web application developer.
 In earlier lives, John has been a full-time professor and had specialized in developing discrete-event simulations of large distributed systems.

-John is on the core team for the OWASP Software Assurance Maturity Model (SAMM) Project, leads the OWASP State of AppSec Survey and SAMMwise Projects, and is a member of the OWASP Education and Training Committee.
 Twitter: [@gr4ybeard](https://www.twitter.com/gr4ybeard)